 It is problematical whether Section 19Din its present guise in fact does justice to the MVT, but for the present purposes it will be postulated that it does so or will be brought fully into line with it for the purposes of the measures which will be suggested (consideration of this question is beyond the scope of the present discussion).
 Granting this protection in our Copyright Act is a condition precedent for such accession.
 This is a laudable initiative.
 Section 19D must be viewed against the background of the tension between “fair use” and “fair dealing”.

 In essence Section 19D (as varied as contemplated above, if necessary) is in the nature of a “fair dealing” provision.
 Importantly, (so it will be assumed) it meets the three-step test.
 Subject to it being completely in conformity with the MVT it can pass muster.

 It is preferable that the proposed regulations should be viewed as an interim measure, and when, and if, a proper sound, amending act is drafted and passed by Parliament in the future it should contain a section approximating to Section 19D and giving full effect to the MVT.
-At that stage it may be necessary for the exception to deal with other forms of use of works besides reproduction.
+At that stage it may be necessary for the exception to deal with other forms of use of copyrighted work and intellectual property besides reproduction.
 Such a section would supersede the regulations and they could be withdrawn, having served their purpose.